 CW was retained to represent an Assistant United States Attorney facing false allegations of misconduct.
 Following an extensive evidentiary hearing, the court found in the client's favor, and his professional reputation remained untarnished.

 Two firm clients removed their former business partners as managers of a jointly-owned LLC.
 The former business partners responded by suing for breach of fiduciary duty, breach of contract, and defamation, claiming $6 million in damages.
 Following a four-day arbitration, the arbitrator found in favor of the firm clients and ordered the former business partners to pay all of the firm clients' attorney's fees, which she characterized as "just and reasonable" for several years of litigation.

-The Los Angeles County District Attorney’s Office obtained a 57-count indictment charging a firm client with conspiracy, insurance fraud, and 21 counts of aggravated mayhem, each of which carried a $1 million bond and potential life sentence.
+The Los Angeles County District Attorney’s Office obtained a 57-count indictment charging CW's client with conspiracy, insurance fraud, and 21 counts of aggravated mayhem, each of which carried a $1 million bond and potential life sentence.
 After extensive briefing and argument, the Court dismissed the case -- in full -- based on prosecutors' errors during grand jury proceedings.

-Firm client, a committee of hedge fund investors, sued a fund manager to recover losses suffered as a result of the manager's self-dealing.
+CW's client, a committee of hedge fund investors, sued a fund manager to recover losses suffered as a result of the manager's self-dealing.
 After an eight-day arbitration hearing involving complex financial expert testimony, the arbitration panel found the fund manager liable for willful misconduct and ordered it to repay $7.9 million.